-Other physical qualities include a spruce top, catalpa back, neck, side, and a rosewood fingerboard.
+Other physical qualities include a spruce top, nato wood back, neck, side, and a walnut fingerboard.
 Another essential characteristic is that the body is thinner.
 It also features a steel-string “kind of” shape, which provides the difference.

 Since this is an acoustic-electric guitar, you can be sure that you will be jamming or practicing in any setting.
 If you want to perform, you can connect it directly to the mix.
 Also, if you are at a camping site, this guitar will function.

 Note that the string tension on this guitar provides the kind of tone that any musician needs.

 There are no dead frets or buzz while playing.

 The Stagg full-size is easy to play guitar.
 And with the thin body, players can play with optimum comfort without any obstruction and discomfort that comes with a broader body.
 Also, the guitar is an excellent instrument for professionals who like guitars that can play any genre without compromising on sound.